 Leiden: Silicon Valley of FAIR data

-When researchers make their data FAIR, computers can link large quantities of data and identify patterns, thus greatly accelerating the process of arriving at new insights.
+If researchers make their data FAIR, computers can link large quantities of data and identify patterns, thus greatly accelerating the process of arriving at new insights.
 In Leiden, the birthplace of ‘FAIR data’, Professor Barend Mons explains the meaning of this term.

-Imagine that a computer programme has access via internet to all the results of all the medical research in the world.
-The programme will then be able to detect relationships that no physician in the world could otherwise detected, simply because the quantity of data involved is more than a human being can process.
+Imagine that a computer programme has access through the internet to all the results of all the medical research in the world.
+The programme will then be able to detect relationships that no physician in the world could otherwise have detected, simply because the quantity of data involved is more than a human being can process.
 This could lead to new insights, better diagnoses and new drugs.
 From the technical point of view, this is already possible, not only for medical science but for all disciplines.

 Accessibility and privacy

-‘Academic publications based on publicly-funded Dutch research already have to meet Open Access criteria,’ says Barend Mons, Professor of BioSemantics at LUMC.
+‘Academic publications based on publicly funded Dutch research already have to meet Open Access criteria,’ says Barend Mons, Professor of BioSemantics at LUMC.
 ‘However, the fact that everyone can read the article doesn’t mean that the underlying research data are findable and accessible for a computer.’
 This requires metadata structures: data stations that tell the computer programme what kind of data can be found where, such as the medical data on smokers.

 This must not, of course, disrupt the balance between data linking and privacy.
-‘The metadata stations therefore clearly indicate the level of accessibility: are smokers’ data, for example, accessible for everyone, or do you have to contact the person conducting the research?’
+‘The metadata stations therefore clearly indicate the level of accessibility: are smokers’ data, for example, accessible to everyone, or do you have to contact the person conducting the research?’

 Reward for data sharing